CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

        - Attach USB speakers
        - OPTIONALLY - Set up Wifi as approrpriate - via a wifi card or dongle and remove the network cable.

-## 3) ORIN - Install vscode
-   - Using a browser, download the Ubuntu ".deb" file for "ARM64" from https://code.visualstudio.com/download
-   - Open a terminal and execute the following:
-     - cd Downloads
-     - sudo dpkg -i XXXXX.deb    (Where XXXXX.deb is the downloaded ".deb" file)
-   - After it has installed, the VsCode icon can be accessed when you press the bottom left icon (like START in Windows!) and look in the "programming" section.
-   - Right click the VsCode icon and Select "add to desktop" for easy access

-## 4) ORIN - Install Jetson Inference Demo software and test (N.B.
+## 2) ORIN - Install Jetson Inference Demo software and test (N.B.
 Make sure you attach a Webcam before executing the DEMO programs)
  - Install Docker Container - Open a terminal and execute the following:
    - cd Desktop
    - mkdir zdemo